Content management system: Other types of content management systems

 Digital asset management systems are another type of CMS.
-They manage content with clearly-defined author or ownership, such as documents, movies, pictures, phone numbers, and scientific data.
+They manage content with clearly defined author or ownership, such as documents, movies, pictures, phone numbers, and scientific data.
 Companies also use CMSs to store, control, revise, and publish documentation.
 There are also component content management systems (CCMS), which are CMSs that manage content at a modular level rather than as pages or articles.
 CCMSs are often used in technical communication, where many publications reuse the same content.
+Headless CMS, which separates content from its delivery layer, offers greater flexibility in content distribution across various platforms.

-Widely Used CMSs
+Widely used CMSs

-Based on a survey, the most widely used content management system is WordPress, used by 42.8% of the top 10 million websites as of October 2021. (although, per definition, it is a blog system/website generator, not a fully-fledged content management system), followed by Shopify and Joomla.
+Based on a survey, the most widely used content management system is WordPress, used by 43.6% of the top 10 million websites as of October 2021.
+Other commonly used content management systems include Squarespace, Joomla, Shopify, and Wix.